One for the Angels: Closing narration

-Lewis J. Bookman, age sixtyish.
+Louis J. Bookman, age sixtyish.
 Occupation: pitchman.
 Formerly a fixture of the summer, formerly a rather minor component to a hot July.
 But, throughout his life, a man beloved by the children, and therefore, a most important man.
 Couldn't happen, you say?
 Probably not in most places – but it did happen in the Twilight Zone.

 Preview for next week's story

 Next week, we invite you to take a walk down a Western frontier street at the elbow of a doomed gunman, whose salvation lies in nothing less than a magic potion, and a Colt 45.
 Mr. Dan Duryea stars in "Mr. Denton on Doomsday."
 Next week on The Twilight Zone.
 We hope you'll be able to be with us.
 Thank you and good night.